 Anxiety is a normal part of life.
-In this two week series I am going to share about anxiety disorders and occasional anxiety, and the differences between them.
+In this two week series I will be talking about anxiety disorders and occasional anxiety.

 Simple tasks that many people are fine with doing, can cause extreme anxiety for others.
 We should never make fun of anyone for being anxious.
 Anxiety is not a choice.

 Anxiety is often misunderstood.
 It can be thought of as being rude or standoffish, and this couldn’t be further from the truth.

 We need to show more empathy for people with anxiety.
 We can’t always tell someone to just pray for anxiety to go away.
 Prayer is very important, and God can heal.
 But if someone needs medical help or counselling, we should encourage them to go for it.
 God can still teach us a lot through this process.

 “Having anxiety does not mean you have a faith problem.”